Giackgamba/UKPolice_exercise/README.md

 ### TODOs:

+ - Connection strings and global parameters, should be passed by env variables
+ - `api_interface.py` refactor, some things should be DRYied more
+ - Investigate slow write to DB
  - Better logging
- - `api_interface.py` refactor, some things should be DRYied more
- - Connection strings and global parameters, should be passed by env variables